Endorsements for Phil Theis to be the next EPA Section Manager

 You could not ask for a friendlier or more helpful person in a position of ARRL leadership than Phil Theis, K3TUF.
 Phil’s range of interests span HF contesting, weak-signal VHF/UHF/microwave, legacy radio gear, and digital radio technology.
 In addition to being knowledgeable about amateur radio and extremely skillful in technical matters and contesting, I have never known Phil to back away from a request for his help.

 I also know that Phil is intensely interested in the well-being of our hobby and the health of the ARRL.
 As Phil himself has stated, you WILL see him in person, on the air, and can count on Phil representing our interests to the ARRL.
-I heartily endorse Phil for Eastern PA Section Manager.
+I heartily endorse Phil for Atlantic Division Director.

 Michael Davis KB1JEY